 Peru's magical midfield maestro, a World Cup sorcerer whose left foot produced breathtaking goals and inspired a nation's golden football age.

-Teófilo Cubillas didn't just play football; he conducted it with a wand of a left foot.
-Emerging from the streets of Lima, he became the creative soul of the Peruvian national team during its most celebrated period.
-At the 1970 World Cup in Mexico, his dazzling skill and audacious long-range strikes announced him to the world, earning praise from Pelé himself.
-Eight years later, he was even better, scoring five goals in Argentina to lead Peru to a quarter-final berth and win the Silver Ball.
-Cubillas was the complete attacking midfielder—a visionary passer, a dead-ball specialist, and a prolific scorer whose technique made the extraordinary look simple.
-His club career took him from Alianza Lima to Europe and the NASL, but his legacy is forever tied to the iconic white shirt with the red sash, embodying the elegant, attacking style that made Peru a South American power and a global fan favorite.
+Teófilo Cubillas orchestrated Peru's attack with his left foot at the 1970 World Cup in Mexico, earning praise from Pelé with his dazzling skill and long-range strikes.
+Eight years later, he scored five goals in Argentina, leading Peru to a quarter-final berth and winning the Silver Ball.
+He was a visionary passer, a dead-ball specialist, and a prolific scorer.
+His club career took him from Alianza Lima to Europe and the NASL, but his legacy is tied to Peru's white shirt with the red sash, embodying the elegant, attacking style that made the nation a South American power.

 1946–1964